user-robot-xmarksRunning an Agent Locally using MCP Tools

 Customizing MCP Servers

-In the mcp_configs/configs.py file, you can customize the MCP servers.
+In the mcp_configs/configs.pyarrow-up-right file, you can customize the MCP servers.
 You can add or remove MCP Servers as per your requirements.

 Defining an MCP Server requires the transport to be defined.
 It is one of: